Undergraduate study in Mathematics

 - Pure Mathematics: The study of abstract concepts, and the development of analytical, logical and creative thinking, and problem solving skills.

-Studying the Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Mathematics, from 2019
+The Bachelor of Advanced Science (Honours) (BAdvSci(Hons)) specialising in Mathematics

-As a BAdvSci(Hons) student of Mathematics, you’ll take courses across the spectrum – from algebra, combinatorics, complex analysis and differential equations, to mathematical modelling, functional analysis and operator theory, the history of mathematics, numerical analysis and topology.
-In your final year you’ll complete an independent research project under the guidance of an academic mentor.
+As a BAdvSci(Hons) student of Mathematics, you’ll take courses across the spectrum, including algebra, combinatorics, complex analysis and differential equations, mathematical modelling, functional analysis and operator theory, the history of mathematics, numerical analysis and topology.
+In your final year, you’ll complete an independent research project under the guidance of an academic mentor.
 This will help to prepare you for further postgraduate study or to enter the workforce.

-You can combine a BA major in Mathematics with a complementary major like Philosophy, Politics and International Relations, Sociology or Economics, or boost your employability by studying a language or broadening your knowledge of Indigenous worldviews.
+You can combine a BA major in Mathematics with a complementary major like Philosophy, Politics and International Relations, Sociology or Economics.
+Alternatively you could boost your employability by studying a language or broadening your knowledge of Indigenous worldviews.

 Structuring your undergraduate programme in Mathematics

 - Bachelor of Science majoring in Mathematics

 - Bachelor of Advanced Science (Honours) specialising in Mathematics